matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 ### JSR 303 - Java Bean Validation

+- Primary focus was to define annotations for data validation.
 - Standard validations are found in the package `javax.validation.constraints`.
 - From the jar `javax.validation:validation-api`.
 - API Implementation is - `org.hibernate.hibernate-validator`.